ifraixedes/about-stuff/talks/20141027-UPC/presentation.rst

 I joined as Software Engineer, Developer, DevOps, .... too long, so let's simplify

-"The guy" who has to create the product and do whatever the product needs to run
+**"The guy"** who had to create the product and do whatever the product needs to run

 .. note::
   Talk about my experience in iWaz.at

 ----

+:data-y: -2000
+:data-x: -3000
+:data-rotate-z: 720

 Second one
 ===========

-**Two founders** and a bunch of guys, they deserve that I call them "A TEAM"
+**Two founders** and a bunch of guys, they deserve that I call them **"A TEAM"**

 We take care, as well as the first one, of everything, but we can balance the work load, share the knowledge, discuss ideas and more!